 Ending your plan early

 If you decide you no longer want to live in your home for any reason, you can end your retained life estate early either by giving your remaining interest to the American Red Cross or by selling your property in cooperation with us.

 Giving your home to our organization requires some extra steps of which you should be aware.
 These steps include the following:

 - You will need to establish the value of your property by obtaining a qualified appraisal.

 - We will need to examine your property and conduct our own analysis of its value.
 For example, we will want to know if there are any debts, taxes, or liens owed on your property.

 - Once we accept your gift of real estate, we could become responsible for cleaning up any environmental problems your property may have.
 This sort of cleanup could be very expensive.
 Therefore, before we accept any gift of real estate, we routinely conduct a review to make sure the property has no environmental issues.

-Henry and Joan would like to make a large gift to the American Red Cross, but they don’t feel comfortable giving a significant portion of their investment assets away.
+Mark and Lydia would like to make a large gift to the American Red Cross, but they don’t feel comfortable giving a significant portion of their investment assets away.
 They are excited to learn that they can give their house instead while continuing to live in it for as long as they wish.
 Their lifestyle won’t change at all as a result of their arrangement.
-They also are attracted by the income tax charitable deduction of about $353,192* that they can use immediately to reduce their income taxes if they itemize their income tax deductions.
+They also are attracted by the income tax charitable deduction of about $345,198* that they can use immediately to reduce their income taxes if they itemize their income tax deductions.